kamicharan/EFI-HACKINTOSH-OPENCORE-RYZEN-5-5500-ASUS-TUF-GAMING-A520M-PLUS-2-ASROCK-RX-6600-8GB/README.md

 ## 🔴 Information about CPU Cores (IMPORTANT!) 🔴
 - In AMD we need to mapp cores for our CPUs or the installation will not even began
-- You can learn about this in this repository (but i recommend to see the complete livestreams of Gabriel Luchina from Universo Hackintosh!: https://github.com/luchina-gabriel/BASE-EFI-AMD-RYZEN-THREADRIPPER-PUBLIC
+- You can learn about this in this repository (but I highly recommend watching Gabriel Luchina's full broadcasts from the Universo Hackintosh channel on youtube!): https://github.com/luchina-gabriel/BASE-EFI-AMD-RYZEN-THREADRIPPER-PUBLIC

 ## 🔐 Bios Settings:
 ⛔ Disable this: